unstoppablegiggle/MachineLearningDrugDiscovery/README.md

 # MachineLearningDrugDiscovery
-Drug Discovery Project using ML and large Databases
+Drug Discovery Project using ML and large Chembly.
+Currently I have the data collected, processed, and curated.
+Next steps involve using Lipinski factors to identify candidates.
+Primary issue is resolving a library discrepancy within the conda environment preventing RDkit from working.